cml87/Spring_JDBC_JPA/README.md

 # Spring JDBC

 ## Creating and configuring Data Sources
+There are two <u>interfaces</u> which are central to JDBC: `javax.sql.DataSource` and `java.sql.Driver`.

 Data sources are used to create connections, or to retrieve connections (from a connection pool), from an existing data source.
-In our code, they are represented by classes implementing interface `javax.sql.DataSource`, always.
+In our code, they are always represented by classes implementing interface `javax.sql.DataSource`.

 Before Spring, we used to get the connection with `java.sql.DriverManager.getConnection()` as:
 ```java
     Class.forName("org.h2.Driver");  // load the jdbc driver
     Connection conn = DriverManager.getConnection("jdbc:h2:˜/test", "sa", "sa");
 ```
-It returned a new connection to the db whenever we called it.
-But we don't use the DriverManager directly, we use the DataSource ?
-In Spring, there is an implementation of `javax.sql.DataSource` that includes the driver manager, `DriverManagerDataSource`, and works in the same way.
+This returned a new connection to the db whenever we called it.
+But we don't use the DriverManager directly anymore, we use the DataSource class `javax.sql.DataSource`.
+In Spring, there is an implementation of this class, `DriverManagerDataSource`, which includes the driver manager (the JDBC driver), and works in the same way.
 It is not used in production, only in demo applications.

-- `DriverManagerDataSource`: a class in Spring that defines a data source, together with the driver class needed for that specific jdbc vendor.
+- `DriverManagerDataSource`: a class in Spring that defines a data source, i.e. that implements interface `javax.sql.DataSource`.
+It "includes" a JDBC driver field, i.e. one implementing `java.sql.Driver`, which must be set with the JDBC driver class of the vendor of the SQL database we want to work with.

 In a `DriverManagerDataSource` we have to set the driver class name.
 Depending on the db we are connecting to, we'll have one or another JDBC driver installed.
 In the code, we must use the fully qualified class name of the JDBC driver in our path.